descope/node-sdk/README.md

   'user-id-2',
 ]);

-// Load all groups for the given user's identifiers (used for sign-in) const groupsRes = descopeClient.management.group.loadAllGroupsForMember( 'tenant-id',
+// Load all groups for the given user login IDs (used for sign-in) const groupsRes = descopeClient.management.group.loadAllGroupsForMember( 'tenant-id',
   [],
-  ['identifier-1', 'identifier-2'],
+  ['login-id-1', 'login-id-2'],
 );

 // Load all group's members by the given group id